hdShang/arxiv-daily/docs/cs-CL/2025-06-28/papers/250622698v2-text-production-and-comprehension-by-human-and-artificial-intelligen.md

 ---
 layout: default
-title: Text Production and Comprehension by Human and Artificial Intelligence: Interdisciplinary Workshop Report
+title: "Text Production and Comprehension by Human and Artificial Intelligence: Interdisciplinary Workshop Report"
 ---

 # Text Production and Comprehension by Human and Artificial Intelligence: Interdisciplinary Workshop Report